jayaprakashpreethi74-source/mindful-paint/README.md

-# mindful-paint
+# mindful-paintint
-Mindful painting app with relaxing zen mode and zen tools
+Mindful painting app with relaxing zen mode and zen tools helps our mind to relax and calm your mind